Mehran Moeini Jam

 Commitment to an Inclusive Community

-Transitioning out of this phase of my life and focusing more on my research and teaching responsibilities has made me increasingly aware of my growing detachment from the day-to-day concerns and evolving challenges faced by the student community.
-If you share similar concerns or face such issues yourself, as an undergraduate, graduate, or member of student organizations, please feel free to reach out to me for support, whether personal, academic, or otherwise.
+Transitioning out of this phase of my life and focusing more on my research and teaching responsibilities has made me increasingly aware of my growing detachment from the day-to-day concerns of the students and evolving challenges faced by the student community.
+If you share similar concerns or face such issues yourself, as an undergraduate, graduate, or member of student organizations, please feel free to reach out to me for support, whether personal or academic.

 Extracurricular